yduartep/angular-full-sample/README.md

 3. Restart the server

 ## 12. Incorporated automatic handle errors
-The 'Core' module contains also a 'Simple Error Handler' that implements the interface 'ErrorHandler' present in the package '@angular/core'.
+The 'Core' module contains also a '**Simple Error Handler**' that implements the interface 'ErrorHandler' present in the package '@angular/core'.
 Each http call that fails, automatically will call the method handleError() of the handler.
 In 'Simple Error Handler' the errors are displayed in different ways depending of the HTTP status code (if is a server, authentication or request errors...).

 ### How to create a new ErrorHandler:
 1. Create a new class that implement the angular interface 'ErrorHandler'.